 Also Read: Rare Half Dollar Coins to Look For

-Rare 2018 Half Dollar Error List
+2018 Half Dollar Rare Error List

 1. Light Finish Error (2018-S Silver Reverse Proof)

-2. Die Cracks and Breaks
+3. Die Cracks and Breaks (All Mint Facilities)

-Various 2018 Kennedy half dollars exhibit die deterioration errors, including linear cracks through design elements and small die breaks (cuds) along coin edges.
-These progressive errors become more pronounced as dies wear, with later strikes showing more dramatic crack patterns.
-Philadelphia and Denver mint examples show different crack locations, making mint identification possible even when mint marks are obscured by the damage.
+Various 2018 Kennedy half dollars exhibit die deterioration errors, including linear cracks through design elements and small die breaks — called “cuds” when they occur at the coin’s rim.
+These progressive errors become more visible as dies wear through a production run, with later strikes showing the most dramatic crack patterns.

-3. Weak Strikes
+4. Weak Strikes

-4. Off-Center Strikes
+5. Off-Center Strikes

 Where to Sell Your 2018 Half Dollar?